altenderfer/mindfeeder2/README.md

 To obtain an API key, you will need to sign up for an OpenAI account.
 Visit the OpenAI API Pricing page for more information on available plans and pricing.

-### Can I use a different model other than GPT-3.5-turbo?

-Yes, you can specify a different model using the --model command-line argument when running the generator script.
-However, the performance and results may vary depending on the model used.
-Currently ALL complete models are supported.

 ### What is --max_workers and its recommended settings?